 Midges and gnats thrive on damp summer days, often travelling in swarms.
 Similar to mosquito bites, they cause tiny red lumps that can be painful, itchy and swollen and may develop into blisters.
 Again, the trick is not to scratch in order to speed up the healing process.
 Protect yourself by using a citronella soap or body wash and using repellent.

 Common black ants don't bite or sting – but red ants, wood ants and flying ants might do if disturbed or threatened.
 You'll feel a tiny nip and a pale pink mark may appear on your skin.
 In rare cases, the bite can become painful, itchy or swollen.

-In the vast majority of cases, a bite or sting will clear up within a few days.
+In most cases, bites or stings will clear up within a few days.
 Wash the area with soap and water and keep it raised to reduce swelling.
 Over-the-counter treatments such as anti-itch creams and antihistamines can help.
-But if symptoms worsen, you have been stung or bitten in your mouth, throat or near your eyes, a large area becomes red or swollen, the area appears infected (pus, increasing pain, swelling or redness are clues) or if you develop fever, swollen glands or other flu-like symptoms.
+Seek medical advice if symptoms worsen, you have been stung or bitten in your mouth, throat or near your eyes, a large area becomes red or swollen, the area appears infected (pus, increasing pain, swelling or redness are clues) or if you develop fever, swollen glands or other flu-like symptoms.